-3. Subcommittee Membership.
+4. Subcommittee Membership.

 - a.
 Number of Members.
 Except under unusual circumstances, a subcommittee will consist of not less than 3 members nor more than 5 members.
-Requirements for subcommittee membership will be determined by the board or commission and can include volunteer citizens that are not currently serving as members of the parent board or commission, subject to Council approval. - b.
+Requirements for subcommittee membership will be determined by the B&C and can include volunteer citizens that are not currently serving as members of the parent B&C, subject to Council approval. - b.
 Residency Requirement.
 Preference will be given to residents of Los Alamos County in appointment to a subcommittee, but residency will not be a requirement for appointment. - c.
 Open Meetings Act.
-If the number of regular B&C members on the subcommittee is equal to or greater than a quorum of the B&C, then the subcommittee must comply with Council's annual Open Meetings Act resolution. - d.
-Councilor Membership.
-A subcommittee's purpose is to advise the board or commission.
-In order to assure that advice is provided in a free and open discussion, no currently serving Council member will be appointed to serve on a board or commission subcommittee.
-Service, even exofficio, by a currently serving Councilor will not, except in unusual circumstances, be allowed. - e.
+As the subcommittee is created through formal action of the Council approving the subcommittee's charter, the subcommittee must comply with Council's annual Open Meetings Act resolution. - d.
+B&C Membership.
+A subcommittee's purpose is to advise the B&C. In order to assure that advice is provided in a free and open discussion, no currently serving Council member will be appointed to serve on a B&C subcommittee.
+Service, even ex-officio, by a currently serving Councilor will not, except in unusual circumstances, be allowed. - e.
 County Employee Membership.
 Charter Section 905.1 limits membership by County employees. - f.
 Conflict of Interest.
 County Charter Section 910 sets forth the restrictions on service arising from conflicts of interest.
-Compliance with the Charter is required when appointing members to a board or commission subcommittee. - g.
+Compliance with the Charter is required when appointing members to a B&C subcommittee.
+Please refer to the above section "B&C Member Responsibilities" for further clarification and guidance on conflicts of interest.
+If a board member is concerned that a conflict of interest exists, they should contact the County Attorney's Office to receive guidance and counsel on the potential conflict of interest. - g.
 Term of Membership.
-Ad hoc committees and subcommittees, by their very nature, are generally short lived.
-Therefore, the term of all members of an ad hoc committee will be the same and no more than six months.
-The members of subcommittees can serve staggered terms of no more than two years. - h.
+The members of subcommittees can serve terms of no more than two years unless approved by Council. - h.
 Voter Registration Status.
-Preference will be given to registered voters but registration as a voter will not be a requirement for appointment as a member of a board or commission subcommittee.
+Preference will be given to registered voters but registration as a voter will not be a requirement for appointment as a member of a B&C subcommittee.

-4. Subcommittee Reporting Responsibility and Requirements.
+5. Subcommittee Reporting Responsibility and Requirements.

+- a.
+The motion creating the subcommittee will specify to whom the subcommittee specifically reports.
+All subcommittee communications, reports, or recommendations will be made to the standing B&C. - b.
+The Chair of the subcommittee will make or prepare subcommittee reports to the B&C. The Chair will report the decision of the majority of the subcommittee.
+A significant minority position may be reported if a majority of the subcommittee directs its Chair to include the position in the report.
+Whenever the B&C wishes, it may request a report of the subcommittee.

+6. Subcommittee Staff Support/Resources.

 a.
-The motion creating the subcommittee will specify to whom the subcommittee

-- specifically reports.
-All subcommittee communications, reports, or recommendations will be made to the standing board or commission. - b.
-The Chairman of the subcommittee will make or prepare subcommittee reports to the board or commission.
-The Chairman will report the decision of the majority of the subcommittee.
-A significant minority position may be reported if a majority of the subcommittee directs its Chairman to include the position in the report.
-Whenever the board or commission wishes, it may request a report of the subcommittee.

-5. Subcommittee Staff Support/Resources.

-a.
-Prior to the passage of a motion creating a new subcommittee or renewing the term of an existing subcommittee, the board or commission will identify with specificity the resources to be committed by the County in support of that subcommittee.
-The appropriate County Department Director shall have the authority to determine what, if any, administrative or staff support will be provided to a board or commission subcommittee.
+Prior to the passage of a motion recommending the County Council create a new subcommittee or renew the term of an existing subcommittee, the B&C will identify with specificity the resources to be committed by the County in support of that subcommittee.
+The appropriate County Department Director shall have the authority to determine what, if any, administrative or staff support will be provided to a B&C subcommittee.

-6. Subcommittee Term of Existence.
+7. Subcommittee Term of Existence.